ahmedshawaly12/Azure-End-to-End-Data-Platform/README.md

 #  Azure End-to-End Data Platform

 An end-to-end data engineering platform built on **Microsoft Azure** that processes both **real-time streaming** and **batch historical** data.
-The platform transforms raw data through a **Medallion Architecture (Bronze → Silver → Gold)** and delivers business-ready insights for analytics and reporting.
+The platform transforms raw data and streaming events through a **Medallion Architecture (Bronze → Silver → Gold)** and delivers business-ready insights for analytics and reporting.

 ---